|

 The good news is that the numbers for the Hawaiian Green Sea Turtles are GROWING because of their protected status and the respect that they get from 99.9% of locals and visitors.

-If you’re driving south through Wailea and Makena, turn right onto Makena road (you’ll see signs for the landing) and continue on until you see a parking lot.
-The beach access is actually a few hundred feet past the parking lot.
-You’ll want to snorkel along the rocks to the north of the sandy beach.
+If you’re driving south, turn right onto Makena road (you’ll see signs for the landing) and continue on until you see a parking lot on your left.
+The beach access is actually a few hundred feet past the parking lot on your right.
+There’s a drop off area right at the beach so you can unload everything and then send someone back to park if you think it’s too far to walk.

 Side Note: If you’re looking for a rental car for your trip, I LOVE Discount Hawaii Car Rentals.
 They’re seriously the only company I ever use.
 They’ll give you the very best prices, you don’t have to reserve with a credit card or pay until you show up, you can cancel and re-book anytime if you find a better rate, and they usually have a special that adds additional drivers for no fee.
 It’s a no brainer.
 Click here to check rates for your trip.